 - 18 mg/day for premenopausal women

-It is important to note that the iron requirements of vegans are 1.8 times higher than those who eat meat.
+It is important to note that the iron requirements of vegans are 1.8 times higher, as per NIH’s Office of Dietary Supplements, than those who eat meat.
 It is because the amount of iron that enters the circulation system is less.
 Therefore, it won’t have any positive effects on the body.

 Malabsorption is another reason why iron deficiency may occur.
 Internal bleeding or gastrointestinal blood loss can cause iron deficiency in both males and females.